Running EDI Mappings

 Once an EDI mapping has been designed in MapForce, you can run in the following ways:

-•The result of the data transformation can be previewed directly in MapForce, by clicking the Output tab.
+•You can preview the result of the data transformation directly in MapForce, by clicking the Output tab.
 The output generated by the mapping will be saved to the desired location with the desired name, depending on how you configured both MapForce and the target component.

-•The mapping can be run on a server machine (Windows, Linux, macOS) with MapForce Server, through an API call or at the command-line interface.
-This requires that the mapping be compiled as .mfx file and copied manually to the server machine, see Compiling Mappings to MapForce Server Execution Files.
+•You can run the mapping on a server machine (Windows, Linux, macOS) with MapForce Server installed standalone, through an API call or at the command-line interface.
+For further information, see Compiling Mappings to MapForce Server Execution Files.

-•The mapping can be deployed to a server machine (Windows, Linux, macOS) through HTTP (or HTTPS) and run there as a scheduled or on demand job, or as a Web service, see Deploying Mappings to FlowForce Server.
+•You can deploy the mapping to a server machine (Windows, Linux, macOS) through HTTP (or HTTPS) where MapForce Server runs under FlowForce Server management.
+In such setups, you can run mappings as a scheduled or on demand job, or as a Web service, see Deploying Mappings to FlowForce Server.

-•C++, C#, or Java program code can be generated from the mapping.
+•For mappings that support C++, C#, or Java languages, you can generate program code from the mapping.
 The generated program performs the same result as if the mapping is previewed in MapForce; it can be run standalone or integrated into your existing code, see Code Generator.

-To configure only the settings applicable to an EDI component (either source or target), right-click the component header, and select Properties from the context menu, see EDI Component Settings.
+To configure only the settings applicable to an EDI component (either source or target), right-click the component title bar, and select Properties from the context menu, see EDI Component Settings.
 For settings applicable to other component types, see Changing the Component Settings.